6 things that may be holding you back from Azure optimisation (and 1 quick way to get there).

 When it comes specifically to Azure, we typically see our clients facing six common challenges to effective Azure cost management:

 #1 – Over provisioned compute and resources.

-Just as a hastily packed suitcase often contains far more for a holiday than is actually needed, it’s not uncommon for organisations to overprovision their workloads when moving the to the cloud in a hurry.
+Just as a hastily packed suitcase often contains far more for a holiday than is actually needed, it’s not uncommon for organisations to overprovision their workloads when moving to the cloud in a hurry.
 Not all workloads have the same requirements, and a ‘just in case’ approach can mean many workloads don’t necessarily end up in the most suitable environment for their size, security requirements and usage.

 Also, the way in which applications are used can change over time, and it’s important they are regularly checked and reviewed to ensure organisations aren’t paying for speed, security or capacity requirements you simply don’t need.